🤖

 Common questions about AI Language Models topical maps

-What are the main types of AI language models and how do they differ? +
+What are AI language models and how do they differ? +

-How do I choose the right model for my application? +
+How do I choose the right model for my use case? +

 What is prompt engineering and why is it important? +

-When should I fine-tune a model versus using prompting or retrieval-augmented generation (RAG)? +
+When should I fine-tune a model versus using prompt techniques? +

-How do I evaluate and benchmark language models? +
+How do I evaluate the performance of a language model? +

-How can I reduce inference costs and latency for production LLMs? +
+How can I reduce inference cost and latency in production? +

 Related categories